KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 The first step to troubleshooting any problem is getting the cause of the error.

-* Check for the file `/tmp/KlipperScreen.log`

-look at the contents by running `cat /tmp/KlipperScreen.log` or grab the file over WinSCP or another sftp program.
+* Find KlipperScreen.log:

+!!! important
-This is the most important file, and should be provided if you ask for support.
+    This log file should be provided if you ask for support.

+Depending on your setup the file could be accesible from the web interface (Mainsail/Fluidd) alongside other logs

+Located at `~/printer_data/logs`or in `/tmp/` if the former doesn't exists.

-If that file is non-existent, run `journalctl -xe -u KlipperScreen`
+If KlipperScreen.log doesn't exist, run `systemctl status KlipperScreen` (or `journalctl -xe -u KlipperScreen`)

 Check the file `/var/log/Xorg.0.log` where you can find issues with the X server.